 You also must not attempt any Prohibited Uses, or help any other person to do so.

 If you become aware of any actual, attempted or intended Prohibited Use, you must notify us as soon as possible via sending us an email at email@example.com.

 5. Technical requirements

 In order to access and use CourtSA, you will need to use equipment that meets or exceeds the following technical requirements:

-- a device capable of running on of the following modern browsers:
+- a device capable of running one of the following modern browsers:

 - IE 11+

-If you require assistance to use CourtSA, or if you would like to report a problem with access to or use of CourtSA, you can contact us by calling 8204 2444 during business hours or sending us an email at email@example.com.
+If you require assistance to use CourtSA, or if you would like to report a problem with access to or use of CourtSA, you can contact us by calling 8204 2444 (or Freecall 1800 571 191) during business hours or sending us an email at firstname.lastname@example.org.
 Our support personnel will endeavour to assist you with any issues that you may have.

 Certain functions performed using CourtSA may require the payment of fees.
 Where this is required, the fee payable and the forms of acceptable payment will be detailed within CourtSA.